2015-2020 WRX MT Upgrade info.

 If you are looking for something to add some rumble, a quality catback of your choice is fine.
 Most major brands fit well.
 Personally a big fan of Cobb, ETS, R400.

 IF you change the J-pipe.
 Please use a CATTED j-pipe.
 The money you are saving could cost you down the road. ( Reason's why?
 The stock wastegate and back housing is not capable of controlling boost when the exhaust is allowed to flow.
 Your thinking that means more power..
-However, what the truth is this can push your turbo to a point it's creating to much heat, an uncontrollable boost curve, or push the fuel system passed a safe point.
+However, the truth is this can push your turbo to a point it's creating to much heat, an uncontrollable boost curve, or push the fuel system past a safe point.
 With the Cobb DP you will be able to control boost just like the OEM and have safe control.
 The catted DP works well enough to not hurt your power.
-Let alone the smell and carbon monoxide risks)
+Let alone the smell and carbon monoxide risks) NO tuning of catless systems.

 We suggest the Cobb EBCS, or the grimspeed EBCS.
 Always double-check the routing.
 When you are considering going to a custom tune is the right time to get one!
 I highly suggest having one if you're getting pro-tuned.
 It allows tighter control over the wastegate system.
 If you're using the GS EBCS we personally upgrade and use a high-quality line.